 The recording of the White Album was such a lengthy bad-tempered affair that it left the group completely exhausted musically and close to breaking point.
 When the band reconvened in January 1969 the idea of returning to live performance was seen as a panacea for the group’s ills.

 Fed up, Harrison walked out and the sessions ended in chaos.
 When everyone had calmed down, they returned to their Apple headquarters at Savile Row in the hope of better vibes, but it was obvious that the magic had gone.
-They struggled on with a mixed bag of material, enlivened as ever by some great songs, as well as the presence of organist Billy Preston.
+They struggled on with a mixed bag of material, enlivened as ever by some great songs and the presence of organist Billy Preston.

-It was to be over a year, however, before the proceedings, edited down and controversially overdubbed by Phil Spector, reached the shops as the farewell album, Let It Be (1970).
+However, it was to be over a year before the proceedings, edited down and controversially overdubbed by Phil Spector, reached the shops as the farewell album, Let It Be (1970).

 However, January did produce one legendary performance, on the rooftop of Apple, to the delight of passers-by.
 The band gave it their best shot until the arrival of the Blue Meanies put an end to the proceedings.
 It was to be the last live Beatles show ever, culminating in John’s comment, “I’d like to say thank you on behalf of the group and ourselves, and I hope we’ve passed the audition.”